Header and Footer

 Was it useful to you?
 Don’t miss a +1 or a like, thank you!

-Header and Footer is available on WordPress Plugin Directory at this URL
+Head and Footer is available on WordPress Plugin Directory, for support post your issue here.

 Quick list of features